macmpi/x11-calc/README.md

 - `Agarza` for providing the details of the voyager displays.

-- `Macmpi` for completely rewriting the makefiles and packaging the simulator for Flatpak and for packaging and testing the simulators on Alpine Linux.
+- `Macmpi` for completely rewriting the makefiles creating a Flatpak package  the simulator for Flatpak and for packaging and testing the simulators on Alpine Linux.

 - `Agarza/Martin HEPPERLE` for translating the help text.